GLOBAL MARKETS-Payrolls for starter, trade war for main?

 LONDON, Aug 4 (Reuters) - Stocks, gold and most metals headed for a fourth week of gains on Friday, as fresh political woes for U.S. President Donald Trump and the prospect of a trade war with China kept the dollar depressed ahead of U.S. payrolls figures.

-European markets got off to an underwhelming start, with Britain's FTSE 100, Germany's DAX and France's CAC 40 all lower.
-The FTSE was nevertheless on course for its best week in two months, having been boosted by the latest tumble in the pound.
+European markets underwhelmed, with Britain's FTSE 100 , Germany's DAX and France's CAC 40 flat.
+The FTSE was nevertheless on course for its best week in two months, having been boosted by the latest tumble in the pound versus the euro.

-The dollar, meanwhile, was down at $1.18 per euro and near the 2-1/2-year-low touched earlier this week.
-It has come under fresh pressure following reports that U.S. Special Counsel Robert Mueller has put together a 'grand jury' to investigate allegations of Russian interference in last November's presidential election.
+The dollar, meanwhile, was down at $1.1875 per euro and near the 2-1/2-year-low touched earlier this week.
+It has come under fresh pressure following reports that U.S. Special Counsel Robert Mueller has convened a 'grand jury' to investigate allegations of Russian interference in last November's presidential election.

-There was also the matter of monthly U.S. jobs data due later, which are normally a market mover as they are seen as a gauge of U.S. economic health by the Federal Reserve.
+There was also the matter of monthly U.S. jobs data due later, which are normally a market mover as they are seen as a key gauge of economic health by the Federal Reserve.

 Payrolls are expected to have increased by 183,000 jobs last month after surging by 222,000 in June, a Reuters survey of economists shows.
 The unemployment rate is seen falling one-tenth of a percentage point to 4.3 percent.